 10. Can vaping CBD hurt you?

-While scientific studies unanimously conclude that cannabidiol has a remarkably limited side effect profile, this cannabinoid has a few known drug contraindications, and rare instances of hemp allergy have been noted in anecdotal evidence.
-Always consult with your doctor before you use cannabidiol, and remember that the FDA is still in the process of reviewing the evidence regarding cannabidiol’s safety as it makes this cannabinoid’s final determination.
+This cannabinoid has a few known drug contraindications, and rare instances of hemp allergy have been noted in anecdotal evidence.
+The FDA is still in the process of reviewing the evidence regarding cannabidiol’s safety as it makes this cannabinoid’s final determination.

 Once you’ve extracted your CBD, you still need to formulate it into consumer products.
 CBD-rich hemp oil is highly viscous in its natural state, which means it has to be mixed with lighter oils to be used in common consumer applications.
 The ingredients that are chosen at this stage are critical; if, as we do, you stick with pure PG and VG and don’t add any fillers or thickeners, you’re good to go.
 If you take shortcuts in the product development process, however, you might end up making a toxic product.

 Since the FDA currently has only just recently realized the urgency of the regulatory crisis facing the vaping industry, you can’t count on regulations alone to keep bad vape products off the market.
 You have to use your own discretion, learn more about the vaping industry, and eventually pick a winner like CBDfx that goes the extra mile to ensure quality and safety in everything it does.

 11. How does vaping CBD make you feel?